Four Types of Effective Exercises for Lower Back Pain Relief

 Easy-Peasy Lower Back Exercises at Your Desk

 Doing lower back exercises at your desk is a cinch.
 With a sturdy and ergonomically designed standing unit like StandDesk, performing simple stretches featured on The Nest to ease discomfort and strengthen the muscles becomes easier.
-These ergonomically designed workstations are built to promote your better health.
+These ergonomically designed workstations are built to promote better health.
 Therefore, you are not limited to using them for exercises.
 With regular use, you can look forward to bidding back pain farewell for good as well.

-I. Whole Back Stretch
+I. How To Do a Whole Back Stretch

 This simple and easy stretch does more than just help ease back pain.
 It also works out the muscles in the whole area including the hamstrings, lower back and shoulders.